ifAronisGida/testleftpractice/README.md

 3. Select Build -> Pipelines -> Releases -> UiTests Beta -> Create a release
 -> The new build is now available inside the artifactory and a new QB can be triggered

+# Debug
+Use the vnc viewer to connect to the machine which executes the tests.
+If you use remote desktop the client gets locked.

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.